 But who was this new singer?

 Turns out Blondie Chaplin had joined the Beach Boys, in a roundabout way, after Dennis injured his hand and the band asked Ricky Fataar to sit in.
-Chaplin was earlier part of the South African R&B combo the Flame with Fataar, whom Carl Wilson had signed to a deal with Brother Records, and soon Chaplin followed his drummer into the Beach Boys.
+Chaplin was earlier part of a South African R&B combo called the Flame with Fataar, whom Carl Wilson had signed to a deal with Brother Records, and soon Chaplin followed his drummer into the Beach Boys.
 Carl had produced the Flame’s lone U.S. studio effort, recording it in Brian Wilson’s home studio.

 This was no glitzy new collaboration.
 This was, or at least it seemed, a whole new direction for the band, as Brian Wilson continued his on-again, mostly off-again relationship with his muse.

-This song says much about how the group’s elemental style could be stretched and reformed, how it might have kept growing.
+This song says much about how the group’s elemental style could be stretched and reformed, and how it might have kept growing.
 While “Sail On Sailor” seemed to tell the story of Brian’s struggles, it must have connected on some level with the well-traveled Chaplin, too — since he adds one of his most committed vocal performances.
-You could argue, and I will here, that it was the last great Beach Boys song until the surviving members of the group briefly reformed last year and constructed the closing suite to That’s Why God Made the Radio.
+You could argue, and I will here, that it was the last unqualified Beach Boys triumph until the surviving members of the group briefly reformed last year and constructed the closing suite to That’s Why God Made the Radio.

-Co-written by Brian and Van Dyke Parks, with various re-writers including Jack Rieley, “Sail On Sailor” was meant to be the hit from 1973′s Holland.
+Co-written by Brian and Van Dyke Parks, with various re-writers including Jack Rieley, “Sail On Sailor” was meant to be the hit from 1973’s deeply underrated Holland.
 The rest of the album was recorded in a converted barn at Baambrugge, the Netherlands, save for a pair of songs including “Sail on Sailor” — which was finished later and tacked onto the project, after Warner Bros. rejected the album for the lack of a radio single.

 Once again, it didn’t turn out that way.
 Originally released in 1973, “Sail on Sailor” would peak at No. 79.
 The 1975 re-release would only make a modest improvement on those numbers, going to No. 49.